Azieltan/smartboard-fyp/doc/progress.md

     - **Task List**: Added "Submit Work" button for assignees and "Review Submission" button for task owners.
     - **Submission Modal**: Form to upload files and write completion notes.
     - **Review Modal**: detailed view for owners to see submission content/files and Approve (-> Done) or Reject (-> In Progress) with feedback.
+    - **Visual Polish**: Added explicit "Review" call-to-action button on Task Board cards for owners when status is In Review.
+    - **Logic Refinement**: Enforced strict visibility rules so only the Task Creator/Owner can see approval controls.

 ### Code Status Summary
 | Component | Backend | Frontend | Database |